microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/04-Performance.md

 This DMV will track overall resource usage of your workload against Azure SQL Database such as CPU, I/O, and memory.

-- Using Extended Events to Monitor Azure SQL Database
+**For further study: Using Extended Events to Monitor Azure SQL Database**

 When you deploy an Azure SQL Database, Azure Monitor metrics are available for a period of 90+ days for your database.
 You will learn later in this activity how to view those metrics.

 In addition, you can configure Extended Events sessions for Azure SQL Database and Azure SQL Database Managed Instance.
-You can read more about using Extended Events in Azure SQL Database at https://docs.microsoft.com/en-us/azure/sql-database/sql-database-xevent-db-diff-from-svr.
-Extended Events in with Azure SQL Database Managed Instance will be very much like SQL Server which you can read about at https://docs.microsoft.com/en-us/sql/relational-databases/extended-events/extended-events?view=sql-server-ver15.
+You can read more about using Extended Events in Azure SQL Database in our [documentation](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-xevent-db-diff-from-svr).
+Extended Events in with Azure SQL Database Managed Instance will be very much like SQL Server which you can also read about in the [documentation](https://docs.microsoft.com/en-us/sql/relational-databases/extended-events/extended-events?view=sql-server-ver15).

-This activity will not walk through the process of setting up Extended Events but as a *bonus activity* users can setup Extended Events and trace any activities with this module.

 >**NOTE** Extended Events file targets for Managed Instance will also use Azure Blob Storage similar to Azure SQL Database.
 Azure Managed Instance will allow more events, targets, and actions than Azure SQL Database similar to SQL Server.

+This activity will not walk through the process of setting up Extended Events but as a *bonus activity* users can setup Extended Events and trace any activities with this module.

-- Using Azure Monitor with Azure SQL Database
+**For further study: Using Azure Monitor with Azure SQL Database**

 Azure supports a concept called Azure Monitor with **Metrics** and **Logs**. **Azure Monitor Metrics** are near real-time and are enabled when you deploy an Azure SQL Database.
 You will learn how to use Azure Monitor metrics later in this activity.

 Azure also supports a concept called **Azure Monitor Logs**.
 Azure Monitor Logs allow you to capture key metrics and events associated with Azure SQL Database in a log format for offline analysis.
 Azure Monitor logs can be sent to Event Hub, Azure Blog Storage, or Azure Log Analytics.
-You can read more about using logging for metrics and diagnostic events at https://docs.microsoft.com/en-us/azure/sql-database/sql-database-metrics-diag-logging.
+You can read more about using logging for metrics and diagnostic events in the [documentation](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-metrics-diag-logging).
 Azure SQL Database Managed Instance also supports logging with Azure Monitor but does not support the same set of events as with Azure SQL Database.

 The Azure Monitor Log system requires time to setup and establish logging for a deployed Azure SQL Database or Managed Instance.
 In some cases, once setup, the logging system is not available to capture metrics and events for an hour or more.
 Therefore, this activity will not walk through the process of setting up Azure Monitor Logs.
 If you're using this activity in a self-paced fashion, you may choose to setup Azure Monitor Logs.
 In the Azure Portal, you can configure this under the **Diagnostic Settings** option for your database or Managed Instance.
-You can read more about how to configure this at https://docs.microsoft.com/en-us/azure/sql-database/sql-database-metrics-diag-logging#enable-logging-of-diagnostics-telemetry.
+You can read more about how to configure this in the [documentation](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-metrics-diag-logging#enable-logging-of-diagnostics-telemetry).

 **Step 2: Prepare the workload script**